onatbas/bluetooth.koplugin/readme.md

 - **BTBluetoothOff:** Turn off Bluetooth.
 - **BTRight:** Go to the next page.
 - **BTLeft:** Go to the previous page.
+- **BTPrevBookmark:** Navigate to the previous bookmark in the document.
+- **BTNextBookmark:** Navigate to the next bookmark in the document.
+- **BTLastBookmark:** Jump to the last bookmark by timestamp.
+- **BTToggleStatusBar:** Toggle the display of the status bar.
+- **BTIncreaseBrightness:** Increase the frontlight brightness by 10 units.
+- **BTDecreaseBrightness:** Decrease the frontlight brightness by 10 units.
+- **BTToggleNightMode:** Toggle between dark mode (night mode) and light mode.
+- **BTIncreaseWarmth:** Increase the warmth of the frontlight by 2 units.
+- **BTDecreaseWarmth:** Decrease the warmth of the frontlight by 2 units.

 *BTRight and BTLeft are recommended for page turning instead of the default actions, as these custom events will work with all screen orientations.*